Census and Data Equity

 The Census Task Force, housed at The Leadership Conference, is made up of core national members of the civil rights community with expertise in the census.
 The task force seeks to educate and influence Congress and the executive branch about the government investment and sound policy development needed to ensure a comprehensive American Community Survey and a fair and accurate census in every one of the nation’s communities.

 The Census Counts campaign, housed at The Leadership Conference Education Fund, is a collaborative effort involving organizations that live and work in the communities most at risk of being missed in the census.
 Through education, training, organizing, and outreach, these organizers and advocates work to ensure that the hardest-to-count communities are counted in the census.

 States COUNT Action Network

 The States COUNT Action Network was established as a space to hold field strategy discussions and provide resources for the get-out-the-count (GOTC) phase of the 2020 Census.
 S-CAN, housed under Census Counts and jointly run with State Voices, consists of state and national groups with state affiliates that include advocacy organizations, direct service providers, and more.
 S-CAN continues to update members on the latest post-2020 Census operational developments and provide resources to prepare for the 2030 Census.

 The data equity program is meeting the need to achieve better data collection policies by working to ensure that national and state partners have the information, strategies, and resources to yield more robust and inclusive data collection, analysis, and reporting and use that data to identify and remedy disparities that undermine equal opportunity and harm vulnerable communities.

-The Leadership Conference Education Fund Releases Federal Civil Rights Data Collection Report
+Information Nation: The Need for Improved Federal Civil Rights Data Collection ›

 Census Counts, housed at The Leadership Conference Education Fund, has all the resources you need to educate, mobilize, and assist your community in participating in the 2030 Census.
 Check out our resource library to learn more and get started.